ymeine/atpackager/lib/contentProviders/readme.md

 #### Parameters

 1. `inputFile`
-	* interface: Source File
+	* interface: `Source File`
 	* __required__
 	* __in & out__
-	* The source file used to retrieve the content: it can either describe how to do it, or directly contain this content.
+	* The source file used to retrieve the content: it can either have enough information to fetch the content from outside, or directly store this content as a property.

 #### Description

 The content can be retrieved by any technique.
-Some content providers might even assume that this content had already been fetched by another content provider, and then just retrieve the stored value.
+Some content providers might even assume that this content had already been fetched (probably by another content provider), and then just get the stored value.

 The content provider might choose to store the content it retrieved directly into a property of the source file object.
 In that case, the name of the property must begin with the exact following text: `content`.

 #### Return value

-* interface: `String` for text content, Node.js `Buffer` for binary content
+* interface: [`String`](http://devdocs.io/javascript/global_objects/string) for text content, Node.js [`Buffer`](http://devdocs.io/node/buffer#buffer_class_buffer) for binary content

 The content of the input.